ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week1.md

   3. Just in time or Jit Compilation: Is when the files of the coding achieve the longest expansion between several 'flexible' devices.
   Examples of Hybrid programs: Java, C#, VB.NET, Python. (swift, PHP?)

-2. [✅] Is Java compiled or interpreted, or both?, check the sources and answer the question in your README.
+2. [x] Is Java compiled or interpreted, or both?, check the sources and answer the question in your README.
     Answer: It's an hybrid so it's possible to be run by a hardware CPU.
     Mainly, it turns the
     - Machine language: binary code (compiled languages)